leebenson/reactql/README.md

 This is used in the [Dockerfile](Dockerfile), for example, to pre-compile assets and ensure faster start-up times when spawning a new container.

+## Project layout

+The important stuff is in `src`.
+Everything happens in there.

+Here's a quick run-through of each folder and what you'll find in it:

+* [src/components](src/components) - React components.
+Follow the import flow at [root.tsx](src/components/root.tsx) to figure out the component render chain.
+I've included an [example](src/components/example) component that shows off some Apollo GraphQL features, including incrementing a local counter and pulling top news stories from Hacker News (a live GraphQL server endpoint.)

+* [src/data](src/data) - Data used throughout your app.
+You'll find [routes.ts](src/data/routes.ts), which defines your React Router routes (currently, just the home page -- but you can easily extend this.)

+* [src/entry](src/entry) - The client and server entry points, which call on [src/components/root.tsx](src/components/root.tsx) to isomorphically render the React chain in both environments.

+* [src/global](src/global) - A good place for anything that's used through your entire app, like global styles.
+I've started you off with a [styles.ts](src/global/styles.ts) that sets globally inlined Styled Components CSS, as well as pulls in a global `.scss` file -- to show you how both types of CSS work.

+* [src/graphql](src/graphql) - GraphQL initialisation goes here.
+There's an [apollo.ts](src/graphql/apollo.ts) which builds a universal Apollo Client and enables local state, and [state.ts](src/graphql/state.ts) which sets up default state (automatically rehydrated on the client) and some mutation handlers, for incrementing a local counter.

+* [src/lib](src/lib) - Library functions to handle hot-code reloading, finding the the right `main.js` / `main.css` in production (which is automatically hashed for versioning), Webpack stats and Styled Components.

+* [src/mutations](src/mutations) - Your GraphQL mutations.
+Out-the-box, you'll find the query to increment the local state counter.

+* [src/queries](src/queries) - Your GraphQL queries.
+There are two by default - one that grabs the local counter state, another that pulls the top stories from Hacker News to display in the example component.

+* [src/runner](src/runner) - Development and production runners that spawn the Webpack build process in each environment.

+* [src/themes](src/themes) - A sample [interface](src/themes/interface.ts) type for defining a Styled Components theme, and a [default theme](src/themes/default.ts) that's used in the example component to add an orange hover to Hacker News links.

+* [src/views](src/views) - View components that fall outside of the usual React component chain, for use on the server.
+In here, [ssr.tsx](src/views/ssr.tsx) takes care of rendering the root HTML that's sent down the wire to the client.
+Note this is also a React component - your whole app will render as React!

+* [src/webpack](src/webpack) - The Webpack 4 configuration files that do the heavy lifting to transform our Typescript code, images and CSS into optimised and minified assets that wind up in the `dist` folder at the root.
+Handles both the client and server environments.

+You'll also find some other useful goodies in the [root]()...

+* [types](types) - Some basic types that allow you to import fonts, images, CSS/SASS/LESS files, and allow use of the global `SERVER` boolean in your IDE.

+* Typescript configuration via [tsconfig.json](tsconfig.json) and [tslint.json](tslint.json)

+* A sample [Dockerfile](Dockerfile) for quickly deploying your code base to production.

 # Follow @reactql for updates

 Get the latest updates by following us on Twitter: https://twitter.com/reactql